 2. Tennis ball for gross grasp strength (of course!)

-You can also use the tennis ball for grasp and release, increase pinch, opposition of thumb, or flexion/extension of digits while rolling ball on the table.
-I’m sure you have much more ideas in your OT repertoire, too!
+You can also use the tennis ball for grasp and release, gross motor, coordination, flexion/extension of digits while rolling ball on the table, etc. I’m sure you have much more ideas in your OT repertoire, too!

 3. Pinwheel for oral motor strengthening

 As you know our patients with a stroke can suffer from facial droop.
 Blowing on the pinwheel can increase facial muscle strength and can help increase oral motor strength for eating, for smiling, and so much more.
 You can also use the pinwheel for finger isolation!

 Now, you can use it in the traditional sense for strengthening exercises, of course, but I love using theraband in functional activity.
 For example, place a theraband loop in the patient’s hand (between the thumb web space to the wrist) while you hold the two ends from behind providing resistance while the patient participates in hygiene and grooming, fine motor tasks, or reaching.
 This provides input during the task and is great for strengthening as well.